-Pegasus snoopgate: Supreme Court orders probe by independent expert committee
+Pegasus snoopgate: Supreme Court orders probe by independent expert panel

 Former SC judge Justice RV Raveendran will head the expert panel and will be assisted by Dr. Sundeep Oberoi, Chairman, Sub Committee in (International Organisation of Standardisation/ International Electro-Technical Commission/Joint Technical Committee) and Alok Joshi (former IPS Officer).

-The three members of the Technical Committee shall comprise Dr. Naveen Kumar Chaudhary, Dean, National Forensic Sciences University, Gujarat, Dr. Prabaharan P of Amrita Vishwa Vidyapeetham, Kerala & Dr. Ashwin Anil Gumaste of IIT Bombay.
+The three members of the Technical Committee include Dr. Naveen Kumar Chaudhary, Dean, National Forensic Sciences University, Gujarat, Dr. Prabaharan P of Amrita Vishwa Vidyapeetham, Kerala & Dr. Ashwin Anil Gumaste of IIT Bombay.

 Also Read: SC grants Centre time to file response to pleas seeking probe into Pegasus matter